Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 ### Conclusion

-In the bus, I had a little nausea (probably because of all that liquids that I drank) and couldn't properly finish a sneeze.
+In the bus, I had a little nausea (probably because of all that liquids that I drank) and couldn't properly finish a yawn.
 I realized maybe it wasn't the cleverest idea to cycle 200 km a day when the day is a really hot one.